From taking up hobbies to meditating, there is more than one way to relieve stress, a build-up of which can cause serious psychological distress.

 In some cases, it may be necessary for one to seek help in a sort of talk therapy, which allows those who suffer from such ailments to confide and receive advice from a professional psychiatrist.
 An example of this service is BetterHelp, which can provide assistance to anyone with any issue at a time most convenient to them.

 However, for those who are not comfortable speaking with another about their personal dilemmas, but could use the help regardless, another option is available: drama therapy.

 It would be simple to say that drama therapy is much like a drama course or rehearsal, but it goes further than that.
 The point of drama therapy is to get a person involvedand in control of the source of their stress or anxiety.
 Rather than discussing issues in a session, those with anxiety can create the scenes that cause them the most stress and act out how to best react in those situations.

 This gives them the opportunity to learn how to better handle pressuring events and circumstances.
 It also allows them to express themselves in a healthy environment and in a manner that can greatly improve their attitude, behavior, and confidence during trying events.

 What does Drama Therapy Consist of?

 Drama therapy sessions can play out in a variety of scenarios, all of which are inspired by drama practices.
-These practices can include storytelling, role-playing, puppetry, rituals, games, improvisation, and scripts.
+As listed by GoodTherapy.org, these practices can include storytelling, role-playing, puppetry, rituals, games, improvisation, and scripts.

 Through these practices, one can rehearse his or her preferred reactions and behavior, practice being in a relationship through scripts, explore other sides of their selves by acting out different roles, and perform the change they wish to see in themselves and others.